ViktorAJStein/Regularized_f_Divergence_Particle_Flows/README.md

-verbose    | boolean | decide whether to print warnings and information compute_W2 | boolean | decide whether to compute W2 dist of particles to target along flow save_opts  | boolean | decide whether to save minimizers and gradients along the flow st=42      | int      | random state for reproducibility annealing  | boolean  | decide wether to use the annealing heuristic annealing_factor | int | factor by which to divide lambda tight      | boolean  |  decide whether to use the tight variational formulation line_search| string   | step size choice for the exponetial GD for the tight formulation
+verbose    | boolean | decide whether to print warnings and information compute_W2 | boolean | decide whether to compute W2 dist of particles to target along flow save_opts  | boolean | decide whether to save minimizers and gradients along the flow st         | int      | random state for reproducibility annealing  | boolean  | decide wether to use the annealing heuristic annealing_factor | int | factor by which to divide lambda tight      | boolean  |  decide whether to use the tight variational formulation line_search| string   | step size choice for the exponetial GD for the tight formulation, either 'const', 'armijo', 'Polyak' or 'two_way'

 Supported kernels
 ---------------------------